 Our eye doctor can provide additional support if you have contact lens related dry eye, and may recommend a different brand of lenses, changing lens solution, switching lens modalities (for example switching to daily disposables or to scleral lenses) that might be more comfortable for your eyes.
 Furthermore it is important to visit our eye doctor to evaluate the tear film and your meibomian glands to assess the underlying cause of your dry eye and to discuss the best treatment options.

-One of the most common reasons that people experience blurry vision from contact lenses is leaving their lenses in too long.
+One of the most common reasons that people experience blurry vision with contacts is leaving their lenses in too long.
 Our eyes require oxygen and a contact lens, even if they are a breathable kind, will reduce the amount of oxygen that reaches your eyes.
 This can often result in hypoxia which means that your eyes have a lack of oxygen, which in turn can lead to corneal clouding & edema.

 Hypoxia is the most common complication of contact lens wear.
 The reason that our eyes need oxygen is because the cornea has no blood supply of its own, and only gets oxygen only from tears and from the atmosphere.
 Like all of our cells, our eyes need oxygen to survive.
 Normally for cells inside the body, oxygen is delivered through the bloodstream, but for the cornea, which doesn’t have enough blood vessels, it primarily relies on receiving oxygen through its exposure to the air.